kwodzicki/pywbgt/README.md

 ### Keyword Arguments:
 There are various keywords associated with three main WBGT algorithms that control different aspects of the algorithms.
-The most relavent for most users will be the `zspeed` keyword, which sets the height at which the wind measurment was taken as a unit aware (i.e., `pint.Quantity`) value.
+The most relevant for most users will be the `zspeed` keyword, which sets the height at which the wind measurement was taken as a unit aware (i.e., `pint.Quantity`) value.
 This is important because the WBGT algorithms estimate the 2 meter wind speed for use in their WBGT estimates.
 As most weather stations measure wind at 10 meters, this is the default value for the keyword.
 However, if the station makes the measurement at 3 feet, then setting the keyword will ensure that the wind speed is adjusted properly to the 2 meter height.